 But how to understand which is what - are exchange wallets really wallets?
 What else do you need to know before engaging in trading?

 What the title says and the reality is – your exchange account balance is just a number in someone's database.
 Protected by some tests and backups, exchanges still might experience issues that could lead to database corruption – and then it will be the customer service agent to guide you through the limbo of balance restoration.

 Some exchanges try to be the front-runners in customer safety and enable just a handful of different crypto assets, like the big five: Bitcoin, Ethereum, Ripple, Litecoin and (surprisingly) Bitcoin Cash.
 Following demand, other exchanges expand their lists to house tokens of at least the top 30.
 In extreme cases, exchanges might list hundreds of various virtual assets with sometimes questionable quality.
 Why?
 It doesn't come as a surprise that exchange service providers profit from trading activities.
 Sometimes they accommodate tokens of new projects, becoming their gateway to the market.
 Not always these projects bring returns to their sponsors.
 Have a handfull of such unfortunate projects onboard and the reputation of the whole exchange becomes doubtful.

 Exchanges are not novice-friendly

-If you've just started to learn Bitcoin, you probably need an easy exchange to begin with.
+If you've just started to learn about Bitcoin, you probably need an easy exchange to begin with.
 In fact, you actually don't need to know the difference between a limit, and stop-limit orders, to buy your first Ethereum, EOS or PLBT.
 Virtual asset exchange services primarily target traders, who usually need a wide array of instruments to maintain portfolios, follow strategies and above all – speculate.

 The OSOM way of trading virtual assets